JPaderewski/CAMMI/README.md

 # CAMMI
+KeyWords:
 Statistical analysis.
 Function for R language.
 Constrained AMMI analysis, Constrained Principal Component Analysis.
+Description:
+The package calculates the Constrainded AMMI analysis.
+It uses constrained PCA analysis for describe the obserwation matrix.
+The obserwation matrix can be double-centered (AMMI), single-centered or not centered.
+The explanatory sets (constraits) can describe the rows and/or columns.